weaversa/cryptol-course/labs/Language/Basics.md

 writing specifications!
 Honestly, most of those look such a mess that it's now obligatory to point out that:

+> **Specifications are supposed to be easily understood**.

+It's simply
-**Specifications are supposed to be easily understood**.
-It's simply bad form to mix numerical representations, put type parameters in the middle of sequences, and so on.
+bad form to mix numerical representations, put type parameters in the middle of sequences, and so on.
 Please don't take these exercises to be considered *good* Cryptol.
-They were crafted to challenge you, something you should **never** do to someone who wants to make use the specifications you write.
+They were crafted to challenge you, something you should **never** do to someone who wants to use the specifications you write.
 Always strive to make elegant specifications.
-There is no reason to optimize, and certainly don't write a spec "just to get it done" --- making something that loads and runs isn't good enough.
+There is no reason to optimize, and certainly don't write a spec "just to get it done" -- making something that loads and runs isn't good enough.
 Aim for creating specifications that *look* like the mathematics you're specifying. < rant over >